 - For small spaces, try a lilac sheepskin draped beside the bed.

-6. Winter Gallery Wall With Purple Accents
+6. A Winter Gallery Wall With Purple Accents

 Frame It Right

-- Use white or light oak frames for airiness; matte black if you want contrast.
+- Use white or light oak frames for airiness, matte black if you want contrast.

-- Add a small metallic accent—brass or chrome—for a glint of ice.
+- Add a small metallic accent, brass or chrome, for a glint of ice.

 7. Purple And White Bedding That Feels Like A Cloud